xixogo5105/uiptv/GUIDE.md

    - **Convert M3U to Xtreme** (M3U Mode only):
      - When enabled, the parser attempts to convert M3U URLs into Xtream Codes API accounts (Host, Username, Password) for better compatibility and performance.
      - This is only available when parsing M3U links.
-   - **Pause Caching**:
+   - **Start verification after parsing**:
-     - Prevents the application from immediately caching the content of the newly added accounts.
-This is useful if you are adding many accounts and want to avoid high resource usage immediately.
+     - Runs verification/reload flow for newly imported accounts.
 4. Click **Parse & Save** to import the accounts.

 ---